cryptoChaosDev/mooza_dev/deployment/README.md

 For issues with deployment, please check:
 1. The documentation in `VPS_DEPLOYMENT.md`
 2. The application logs
+3. Run the troubleshooting script
-3. Open an issue on the GitHub repository
+4. Open an issue on the GitHub repository